Hey, Amber Horsburgh! Where are you based?

 What formats do you usually listen to?
 LP, CD, Cassette, Digital, Streaming Service and why?

-The formats people prefer is all down to how they listen to music.
+The formats people prefer are all down to how they listen to music.

 Where do you do most of your music listening?